-This privacy notice explains how the University of Brighton collects, uses and stores your personal information with particular reference to the part funded business engagement support that is being provided to beneficiaries, through a number of projects, on behalf of the European Structural and Investment Fund (ESIF) and in particular the European Regional Development Fund (ERDF).
+This privacy notice explains how the University of Brighton collects, uses and stores your personal information specifically with regard to externally funded business engagement support that is being provided to beneficiaries, through a number of projects, on behalf of the European Structural and Investment Fund (ESIF) and in particular the European Regional Development Fund (ERDF).

 We obtain personal information about you from the following sources:

 Your personal data is held within our RISE content management system, our CRM system (including ThankQ database) and our email system.
 It is accessed by staff within the University who manage areas your details are attached to.